interswitch-germany-gmbh/rtcp-react-native/README.md

     }
     ```

-In order to enable extended features like Rich Push and Delivery Status you need to set up a *Notification Service Extension* in your project:
+In order to enable extended features like Rich Push and Delivery Status you need to set up a _Notification Service Extension_ in your project:

 - Add a Notification Service Extension:

   - Open your .xcworkspace.
-In the menu select *File -> New -> Target...*
+In the menu select _File -> New -> Target..._
-  - Choose *Notification Service Extension*
+  - Choose _Notification Service Extension_
-  - For *Product Name* enter: `RTCPNotificationServiceExtension`
+  - For _Product Name_ enter: `RTCPNotificationServiceExtension`
-  - Ensure `Swift` is selected as *Language*
+  - Ensure `Swift` is selected as _Language_
-  - Choose *Finish*.
-At the following popup dialog do not activate the scheme, click *Cancel* instead
+  - Choose _Finish_.
+At the following popup dialog do not activate the scheme, click _Cancel_ instead
-  - Select the new target `RTCPNotificationServiceExtension` in the *Project and Targets list*, go to *General*.
-Under *Deployment Info* choose: `iOS 10.0`
+  - Select the new target `RTCPNotificationServiceExtension` in the _Project and Targets list_, go to _General_.
+Under _Deployment Info_ choose: `iOS 12.0`
-  - In *Project Explorer* open `RTCPNotificationServiceExtension/NotificationService.swift` and replace its entire content with:
+  - In _Project Explorer_ open `RTCPNotificationServiceExtension/NotificationService.swift` and replace its entire content with:

     ```swift
     import UserNotifications